 Google Chromecast allows you to cast videos from a phone, tablet, or computer to your TV.
 Your Chromecast can even be moved around to different TVs easily after the initial set up in the Google Home app.
 I love the idea of being able to take my Chromecast anywhere with me when I travel, so I wanted to know if it could work without being connected to Internet.

-For Apple users, there are two ways to connect your Chromecast to the Internet if you don’t have access to a standard Wi-Fi network.
+For mobile users, there are two ways to connect your Chromecast to the Internet if you don’t have access to a standard Wi-Fi network.
 You can use a hotspot on your phone, or you can purchase a travel router.
 Keep reading to learn all the ways you can use your Chromecast without standard Internet.

 Your Chromecast must have up-to-date firmware to cast without Internet.
 When the Chromecast is connected to Wi-Fi, it should receive firmware updates automatically.
 Check out this article for directions on how to update firmware manually if needed.